 What is a Bond Deposit?

-Rental bond is money that the tenant pays before they move into a place.
-The bond is a form of security in case the tenant breaches the tenancy agreement.
+A rental bond is money that the tenant pays before they move into a place.
+A bond is a form of security in case the tenant breaches the tenancy agreement.
 Both the tenant and the landlord must take steps to make sure the bond is lodged with Fair Trading.
 In limited circumstances, and for specific reasons, a landlord or agent can make a claim against returning the bond after the tenancy ends.
 You should receive a receipt when lodged with the State’s bond authority.

-How much is a Bond Deposit?
+How Much is a Bond Deposit?

 A tenant can be required to pay the first two weeks rent at the beginning of the tenancy.
 But, the rental bond cannot be an amount more than four weeks rent.
-If you are a landlord, you cannot ask the tenant to pay any other money at the beginning of their tenancy, and you cannot request or receive additional bond payments during the tenancy.
+If you are a landlord, you cannot ask the tenant to pay any other money at the beginning of their tenancy.
+You also cannot request or receive additional bond payments during the tenancy.
 The rental bond must be money and cannot be a written guarantee from, for example, the tenant’s friends or relatives.
 The tenant can also pay the rental bond before signing their tenancy agreement, however, they are not obliged to do so.

 If you are a self-managing landlord, you are responsible for lodging the bond with NSW Fair Trading.
 When you take a bond from a tenant, they must receive a receipt or record of the payment details on the tenancy agreement.
 You cannot keep the money or put it into an account in the tenant’s name.